-The directors have pleasure in submitting their report and the audited financial statements of the Company for the year ended 31 March 2020.
+The directors have pleasure in submitting their report and the audited financial statements of the Company for the year ended 31 March 2023.

-The principal activity of the Company consists of trading in vegetable oils worldwide.
+The principal activity of the Company consists of dealing in commodities contracts of vegetable oils worldwide.

 There has been no significant change in the nature of this activity during the financial year.